alexwlchan/alexwlchan.net/src/_drafts/testing-rust-cli-apps-with-assert-cmd.md

 ## Creating focused helper functions

-I did create a couple of helper functions for specific test scenarios, for example:
+I have a couple of helper functions for specific test scenarios.

+I try to group these by common purpose -- they should be testing similar behaviour.
+I'm trying to avoid creating helpers for the sake of reducing repetition.

+For example, I have a helper function that passes a single invalid file to `dominant_colours` and checks the error message is what I expect:

 ```rust
 use assert_cmd::Command;